 In verse 24, al è chest Ane culì che is to be understood as meaning this is the same Anah who (literally, it is this Anah here who).
 In full, you read: al è chest Ane culì che al à cjatadis lis aghis cjaldis tal desert (this is the same Anah who found the hot springs in the desert) intant che al passonave i mus di so pari Zibeon (whilst he was feeding the donkeys of his father Zibeon).

-Learn or review the following: il re (king), regnâ (to rule), prime che (before), montâ sù (to arise; used here in the sense of to rise to power), un israelit (Israelite), clamâsi (to be called), cjapâ la sô place (to take one’s place), cjapâ il so puest (to take one’s place), un temanit (Temanite), lâ sù (to arise; used here in the sense of to rise to power), fruçâ (to destroy, to kill), un madianit (Midianite), la plane (plain, field), impen (instead), cjapâ il tamon (to take command), tal so puest (in his place, in his stead).
+Learn or review the following: il re (king), regnâ (to rule), prime che (before), montâ sù (to arise; used here in the sense of to rise to power), un israelit (Israelite), clamâsi (to be called), cjapâ la sô place (to take one’s place), cjapâ il so puest (to take one’s place), un temanit (Temanite), lâ sù (to arise; used here in the sense of to rise to power), fruçâ (to defeat), un madianit (Midianite), la plane (plain, field), impen (instead), cjapâ il tamon (to take command), tal so puest (in his place, in his stead).

 In verse 31, you read: ve chi i rês che a regnarin te tiere di Edom (these are the kings that ruled in the land of Edom) prime che a montassin sù i rês dai israelits (before the kings of the Israelites rose to power).
 You will recall that the subjunctive is used following prime che; a montassin is the third-person plural of the coniuntîf imperfet.